malthejorgensen/Movies/Movies.md

 - **Gravity** with Sandra Bullock and George Clooney: Disappointed.
-Should have used more time to introduce the characters in their before the disaster.
-With the 5 minute introduction we get here, I never establish a relation to them and the movie suffers.
+Should have used more time to introduce the characters in a neutral sitaution before the disaster.
+With the 5 minute introduction we get here, I never establish a relation to them and the movie suffers greatly.
   Furthermore a lot of music is used.
 A lot.
 Even though one of the cool ideas in the movie is that space is silent.
 I imagine the scene with the parachute in complete silence (maybe just hearing the breathing) and then seeing the space station getting